-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date a and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? 🗌 Yes  No

-If "yes," please complete the following: First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2005 entering class: Number of early decision applications received by your instituti Number of applicants admitted under early decision plan on Please provide significant details about your early decision plan :

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? \sum Yes \sum No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2009 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☐ Yes ☑ No If "yes," please complete the following: Early action closing date Early action notification date Is yo our early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☐ No D. TRANSFER ADMISSION Fall Applicants D1.
+Does your institution enroll transfer students?
+Yes No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
+Yes No D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in fall 2009.

-🗌 Yes  🖂 No

-If "yes," please complete the following:

-Early action closing date \\\\\\ Early action notification date \\\\\

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-🗌 Yes 🗌 No ------------

-D. TRANSFER ADMISSION

-Fall Applicants

-D1.
-Does your institution enroll transfer students? $\boxtimes$ Yes $\square$ No

-(If no, please skip to Section E)

-If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? $\boxtimes$ Yes $\square$ No

-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in fall 2005.

 Applicants Admitted Applicants Enrolled Applicants

-Men 3,338 2,498 1,526

-Women 5,515 4,353 2,483

-Total 8,853 6,851 4,009
+Men 4,524 2,957 2,030

+Women 6,439 4,304 2,799

+Total 10,963 7,261 4,829